the-suri-project/suri-docs-old/docs/en/use-cases.md

   services behind a suri instead of paying expensive services.

 - **Serve multiple websites on the same machine**: currently we need to use reverse proxies to serve multiple websites on the same machine.
-With the **SURI Protocol** this will be possible without the need of a reverse proxy.
+With the **SUNS Protocol** this will be possible without the need of a reverse proxy.

   ::: info Insight
   This feature will not be limited to websites but will be working for any protocol/service.